thevipulsharma/thevipulsharma.github.io/vipul.md

 # Me & Myself

 Hey there, how you doing?
 This is Vipul Sharma and welcome to my website.
 Though I am mostly solomio rocking alone kind of guy, I think I should get more social, interact with more people and share my views, ideas and opinions on stuffs around.
-So, here
+So, here this is me & myself...

 ## My Blogs